unkiwii/eros/README.md

 #### Initialization is required.
 Always
 ```
-Type variable.          # This is an error.
+Type v.                     # This is an error.
 Terminates the program.
-Type variable = value.  # This is ok.
+Type v = value.             # This is ok.
+Type v = object message.    # This is ok.
+Type v = object message: v. # This is an error, v is not defined yet.
 ```

 ## Nice to have